Virginia: Cities and towns

+On the western edge of the Tidewater region is Virginia's capital, Richmond, which has a population of around 230,000 in its city proper and over 1.3 million in its metropolitan area.
+On the eastern edge is the Hampton Roads metropolitan area, where over 1.7 million reside across six counties and nine cities, including the Commonwealth's three most populous independent cities: Virginia Beach, Chesapeake, and Norfolk.
+Neighboring Suffolk, which includes a portion of the Great Dismal Swamp, is the largest city by area at 429.1 sqmi.
+One reason for the concentration of independent cities in the Tidewater region is that several rural counties there re-incorporated as cities or consolidated with existing cities to try to hold on to their new suburban neighborhoods that started booming in the 1950s, since cities like Norfolk and Portsmouth were able to annex land from adjoining counties until a moratorium in 1987.
+Others, like Poquoson, became cities to try to preserve racial segregation during the desegregation era of the 1970s.

 Demographics

-The U.S. Census Bureau found the state resident population was 8,631,393 on April 1, 2020, a 7.9% increase since the 2010 census.
+The 2020 census found the state resident population was 8,631,393, a 7.9% increase since the 2010 census.
 Another 23,149 Virginians live overseas, giving the state a total population of 8,654,542.
-Virginia has the fourth largest overseas population of U.S. states due to its federal employees and military personnel.
-The fertility rate in Virginia As of 2020 was 55.8 per 1,000 females between the ages of 15 and 44, and the median age As of 2021 was the same as the national average of 38.8 years old, with the oldest city by median age being James City and the youngest being Lynchburg, home to several universities.
-The geographic center of population was located northwest of Richmond in Hanover County, As of 2020.
+Virginia has the fourth-largest overseas population of U.S. states due to its federal employees and military personnel.
+The fertility rate in Virginia As of 2020 was 55.8 per 1,000 females between the ages of 15 and 44, and the median age As of 2021 was the same as the national average of 38.8 years old.
+The geographic center of population is located northwest of Richmond in Hanover County, As of 2020.

 Though still growing naturally as births outnumber deaths, Virginia has had a negative net migration rate since 2013, with 8,995 more people leaving the state than moving to it in 2021.
-This is largely credited to high home prices in Northern Virginia, which are driving residents there to relocate south, and although Raleigh is their top destination, in-state migration from Northern Virginia to Richmond increased by 36% in 2020 and 2021 compared to the annual average over the previous decade.
-Aside from Virginia, the top birth state for Virginians is New York, having overtaken North Carolina in the 1990s, with the Northeast accounting for the largest number of domestic migrants into the state by region.
+This is largely credited to high home prices in Northern Virginia, which are driving residents there to relocate south; Raleigh is their top destination.
+Aside from Virginia, the top birth state for Virginians is New York, with the Northeast accounting for the largest number of domestic migrants into the state by region.
 About twelve percent of residents were born outside the United States As of 2020.
-El Salvador is the most common foreign country of birth, with India, South Korea, Vietnam, Ethiopia, and the Philippines as other common birthplaces.
+El Salvador is the most common foreign country of birth, with India, Mexico, South Korea, the Philippines, and Vietnam as other common birthplaces.